 6. How is cloud dealt with?
 Clear from other studies that cloud is very important to determination and interpretation.

 Reply: We also agree that cloud is important in retrieving boundary layer depth from a ceilometer.
 Schween et al. (2014), Peng et al. (2017), and KG18 tried to consider cloud explicitly.
 We also agree that more endeavor must be done for our better retrieval of the boundary layer depth consistently.
 Our method is based on Emeis et al. (2007) which does not consider cloud explicitly.
 However, we want to say that boundary layer clouds produce atypical properties that typical boundary layer in clear days cannot describe (e.g., temperature inversion and aerosol trap in the boundary layer) (Stull, 1988, Introduction to boundary layer meteorology).
 That is, it is theoretically difficult to define the boundary layer top in case of cloud within it.
 Based on these aspects, as we pointed out above, our study deals with the cloud implicitly and in whole.
 In general, cloud makes more significant change in attenuated backscatter and accordingly we define the boundary layer depth if we find out such strong vertical change due to cloud.
 In such case, the cloud base may be the boundary layer top.
 In addition, cloud base is generally located above the boundary layer top in daytime convective condition and our analysis shows that the boundary layer height having cloud above it can be detected by our method reasonably.
 Please also consider that in this aspect, our analysis on air pollutant focuses on daytime condition.
-We revised the text to clarify these points for future research and limitations of current study as the reviewer suggested
+We revised the text to clarify these points for future research and limitations of current study as the reviewer suggested.

-As your comment, cloud cover and type are important for classification of the boundary layer and ceilometer monitoring (Kotthaus and Grimmond 2018a).
-Previous works consider clouds in their algorithms, such as Schween et al. (2014), Peng et al. (2017), and Kotthaus and Grimmond (2018a; 2018b) with their unique and delicate strategies.

-EE07 does not consider cloud.
-If cloud exists, EE07 will select cloud bottom as the top of ML due to the minimum gradient of B at the cloud bottom.
-During daytime, convective cloud forms at the top of ML.
-Based on this fact and to avoid residual layer, the relationship between ML height and air pollution is analyzed only during clear day daytime.
-We believe that consideration of cloud is one of the objectives for future work.

 7. The air quality analysis – figure caption and text seem to suggest very different things.
 At the moment these sections are not clear enough to interpret.